lcnr/computer/boulder/README.md

 ## Non-Goals

-- error recovery complicates the implementation and is not that helpful while compile times are low. (this might be added later)
+- error recovery: this complicates the implementation and is not that helpful while compile times are low. (this might be added later)

 ## Inspirations